livingshade/cilium-test/README.md

 After that, you can use `kubectl get nodes` to see whether all nodes are `READY`.
 You should check whether coredns is running by `kubectl get pods -n=kube-system`.

-`cilium connectivity test` is a convenient way for sanity check.
+You might also use `cilium connectivity test` as sanity check.

 ## Servicemesh